AditMeh/AdityaAdityaJibranNagham/README.md

     This will connect to the Node.js server and wait for commands.

 -   **(Optional) Start the GPU Server**:
     For full functionality, you need to run the generative AI server.
 The controller expects this server to be running on `http://localhost:6000`.
-The code for this server is not included in this repository.
+The code for this server is included in this repository under `qwen_inference/`.

 ## Usage